LongerVision/ORB_SLAM2/README.md

      }

 #2.
 Prerequisites
-We have tested the library in **Ubuntu 12.04** and **14.04**, but it should be easy to compile in other platforms.
+I have tested the library in **Ubuntu 16.04.1** and **Ubuntu 17.04** is to be tested soon.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

-## C++11 or C++0x Compiler
+## Enable both C++11 and C++14 Compiler
 We use the new thread and chrono functionalities of C++11.

-## Pangolin
+## Pangolin (To be removed soon)
-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.
+OpenGL + OpenCV Highgui should be enough to undertake the task of **DISPLAY**.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
-Tested with OpenCV 2.4.11**.
+Dowload and install instructions can be found at: http://opencv.org. **My test was based on OpenCV 3.2.0**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

-## DBoW2 and g2o (Included in Thirdparty folder)
+## DBoW2 and g2o
-We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
-Both modified libraries (which are BSD) are included in the *Thirdparty* folder.
+**DO NOT use the modified DBoW2 and g2o included in original ORB_SLAM2's Thirdparty folder.
+In my forked and modified ORB_SLAM2, please just use the original [DBoW2](https://github.com/dorian3d/DBoW2), which is based on [DLib](https://github.com/dorian3d/DLib) and the original [g2o](https://github.com/RainerKuemmerle/g2o).
+And [DBoW2](https://github.com/dorian3d/DBoW2) is to be replace by [DBoW3](https://github.com/rmsalinas/DBow3) soon, which DOES NOT rely on [DLib](https://github.com/dorian3d/DLib)**

-## ROS (optional)
+## ROS (PROHIBITED)
-We provide some examples to process the live input of a monocular, stereo or RGB-D camera using [ROS](ros.org).
-Building these examples is optional.
-In case you want to use ROS, a version Hydro or newer is needed.
+**NEVER EVER use ROS.
+People need FREEDOM!** Thank you...

 #3.
 Building ORB-SLAM2 library and TUM/KITTI examples

 Clone the repository:
 ```
-git clone https://github.com/raulmur/ORB_SLAM2.git ORB_SLAM2
+git clone https://github.com/jiapei100/ORB_SLAM2.git ORB_SLAM2
 ```

-We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM2*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```
 cd ORB_SLAM2
-chmod +x build.sh
-./build.sh
+mkdir build
+cd build
+cmake ../
+make -j8
 ```

 This will create **libORB_SLAM2.so**  at *lib* folder and the executables **mono_tum**, **mono_kitti**, **rgbd_tum**, **stereo_kitti**, **mono_euroc** and **stereo_euroc** in *Examples* folder.